lut0pia/raccoon/docs/README.md

 The canvas displays the currently selected sprites (see [Sprite Selector](#sprite-selector) for more information).

 To select a drawing color, either use `Left-Click` on the palette on the right or use `1-8` to select the first 8 colors and `Shift+1-8` to select the last 8 colors.
 You can double click on a color to change it.

+Below the palette is a list of generic sprite flags (indexed 0 to 7) as checkboxes.
+The values of those flags can be accessed via the [fget and fset functions](#rendering-functions) during gameplay.

 - Use `Left-Click` to set the texel color to the current color.
 - Use `Right-Click` to change the current color to be the color of the clicked texel (color picking).